Movielytics: Building a Movie Data Warehouse

 The Engine Room: A Deep Dive into the ETL Pipeline

 Now, let's explore the core of Movielytics: the Apache Airflow Directed Acyclic Graph (DAG) that orchestrates the entire Extract, Transform, and Load process, bringing the architectural blueprint to life.
+Engineered a fully automated ETL pipeline using PySpark on AWS, capable of processing over 45,000 records.
+The system is designed for hands-off operation, with automated scheduling and error handling to ensure reliable daily data ingestion without manual intervention.

 Orchestration with Airflow